Progress report for GNC19-274

 During the 2020 growing season, leaf level gas exchange measurements were taken using a LI-COR 6400xt portable gas exchange analyzer (LICOR Inc., Lincoln, Nebraska, USA).
 The portable system consists of an infrared gas analyzer, leaf chamber, and computer console, allowing for the control of light intensity, temperature, flow rate, relative humidity, and CO2 concentration.
 To measure photosynthesis and transpiration, an open system approach is taken, calculating photosynthesis and transpiration based on the differences in CO2 and H2O concentrations in in-chamber and pre-chamber air streams.
 Conceptually, rate of photosynthesis is measured as the difference between photosynthetic carbon assimilation and the CO2 that is lost during mitochondrial respiration.
 For the 2020 growing season, measurements focused on potatoes grown in a nitrogen rate trial.
 N rate treatments included 40, 240, and 360 lbs N/ac.
 Specific data collected included light response curves, CO₂ response curves, survey measurements, soil moisture data, and leaf C:N content.
+Following photosynthesis measurements of response curves, each leaf was collected for future N content analysis and dried at 80ºC for 24h.
+In the spring of 2021, samples of at least 8-10 mg of leaf dry matter were ground and analyzed for total C and N via combustion at 900 degrees Celsius using a Flash EA 1112 CN Automatic Elemental Analyzer (Thermo Finnigan, Milan, Italy).
 Analysis of potato ecophysiological data collected during the 2020 growing season is currently ongoing.

 Additionally, we have begun working on the agroecosystem modeling component of the project, using Agro-IBIS, a biophysical, process based model.
 Nitrogen management scenarios were developed to assess the impact of N rate and N timing on N leaching and corn yield across the state of Wisconsin, but we are still currently still working on model calibration and validation.